Will the Fed Rate Cut Lower Mortgage Rates?

-The Federal Reserve is expected to cut the fed funds rate at its meeting next week.
+The Federal Reserve cut the fed funds rate at its September meeting.
 How will it impact mortgage rates?

 Federal Reserve Board Chairman Jerome Powell speaks during a news conference after a Federal Open Market Committee meeting on Jan.
 29, 2020, in Washington, D.C.
 The Fed announced June 15 that it would raise its benchmark interest rate by 75 bps.